JanSharp/VRCEntitySystem/notes.md

 - [x] make custom inspector for entities and physics entity extensions simply to remove the line that gets drawn by default by the UdonSharp inspector
 - [x] maybe lower the max work ms per frame to like 5 instead of 20.
 It does get very noticeably frame-y while deserializing and if I had to guess people prefer having more comfortable frames while the system is loading rather than it loading a few seconds faster overall
 - [x] fix importing of awake physics entities potentially not having a responsible player
+- [ ] maybe don't process any entity requests while an import is still in progress
+- [ ] does importing actually properly clear current entity requests?